2024 INCITE Call for Proposals

 - Milestone Table: Proposals must be accompanied by a summary table of planned milestones for each year of the proposed work.
 Milestones should be clearly articulated and appropriate for the size and length of the requested award (e.g., large requests should have sufficient milestones to allow reviewers to assess the planned project workflow).
 Future modification to the project scope and milestones will be tracked in part through the milestone table.
 Use the template provided.
 Below is a description of what should be provided for each column in the table.
 (Does not count toward the 15-page Project Narrative limit).

+a.
 Milestones: Clearly state the scientific and technical (e.g., development) milestones for each year of the proposed work.

+b.
 Details: Include the following details as appropriate for each milestone.

 - Resource: List the primary computing resource.